biolab/orange3/doc/widgets/unsupervised/distancemap.md

     - **Enumeration** (displays correlation factors as annotations)
     - **By attribute** (displays the selected attribute as annotation)

+4. If *Auto send is on*, the data subset is communicated automatically, otherwise you need to press *Send data*.

 Normally, the color palette is used to visualize the entire range of distances appearing in the matrix.
 This can be changed by setting the low and high threshold.
 In this way we expose